tayganr/lakehouse/modules/module01b.md

 ## 7. Pipeline (initialLoad)

+To finalize our pipeline, we must update the parameters of the data flow activity so that is is able to retrieve a file name from the previous step in the pipeline.

 1. Navigate back to the **pipeline**, click to focus on the **Data flow** step
 2. Switch to the **Parameters** tab
 3. Under **Data flow parameters**, click the **value** field for the **fileName** parameter, and select **Pipeline expression**